SovereignCloudStack/website/_i18n/en/use.md

 On Jul 15, 2021 we have published [Release 0]({{ site.baseurl }}/2021/07/15/release0.html).

+On Sep 29, 2021 we have published [Release 1](https://github.com/SovereignCloudStack/Docs/Release-Notes/Release1.md).

 ## SCS and OSISM

 For the base layers, we heavily build on top of the